tejxv/spotify-monthly-saves/README.md

    - Navigate to your [Dashboard.](https://developer.spotify.com/dashboard)
    - Create a new app by clicking the "Create App" button.
    - Provide a name and description for your app (you can use any name and description).
-   - In the Redirect URI field, enter `http://localhost:3000` and click "Save".
+   - In the Redirect URI field, type `http://localhost:3000` and click "Save".
    - Open the settings of your app and copy the `client_id` and `client_secret` to a notepad or any text editor.
 You will need these in the next steps.

-3. Before proceeding, make sure you have run the `main.py` file locally with your `client_id` and `client_secret` to authenticate your secret credentials.
-This step gives the necessary permissions to the app you created, allowing it to modify and create new playlists.
+3. Before proceeding, you need to run the `main.py` file locally with your `client_id` and `client_secret` to authenticate your secret credentials.
+This step gives the necessary permissions to the app you created, allowing it to create new playlists and add songs to them.
+Just follow these steps to proceed:

     - Open fork in VS Code
     - ⚠︎ Delete ``.cache`` file (spotify-monthly-saves/.cache)
-    - Run ``pip install spotipy``
+    - Run ``pip install spotipy``.
+[Not working?](https://pip.pypa.io/en/stable/installation/)
     - Run the code by pressing <kbd>Control</kbd> + <kbd>Option</kbd> + <kbd>N</kbd> (<kbd>Control</kbd> + <kbd>Alt</kbd> + <kbd>N</kbd> on Windows)
     - A window will pop up asking you to Authorise the Spotify app, click authorise.
+    - If everything goes well and if you've liked any songs on Spotify this month, you'll see something like `[month name] '23` was created and the song names will pop up in the VS Code terminal!
+    - Now a new `.cache` file would've been generated in your project directory, open it and copy all of it's content.
+    - Go to the `.cache` file on your forked repo `(github.com/[your-username]/spotify-monthly-saves)`, click on edit and paste what you copied in the previous step, replacing the original content of the file, then click on 'Commit changes'.
-4. Go to the "Settings" tab of your forked repository on GitHub, and navigate to "Secrets and variables" > "Actions".
+4. Go to the "Settings" tab of your forked repository on GitHub, and navigate to "Secrets and variables" → "Actions".

 5. Add both the `client_id` and `client_secret` keys as secrets by clicking on "New repository secret" and entering the respective values.